-Underinsured motorist coverage is there to protect you in situations where the person who caused the accident doesn't have enough insurance to fully compensate you.
-In those situations, usually the best option to make an underinsured motorist claim on your own insurance after you have received the full policy limits from the at-fault driver
+Underinsured motorist coverage is there to protect you in situations where the person who caused the accident doesn’t have enough insurance to fully compensate you.
+In those situations, usually the best option to to make an underinsured motorist claim on your own insurance after you have received the full policy limits from the at-fault driver

 I don’t mean to sound like a car insurance salesman, but I always urge my clients to purchase as much underinsured motorist coverage as they can reasonably afford.
 Everyone wants a good deal on insurance, but purchasing the cheapest car insurance sometimes misses the point.

 Of course, you don’t get to choose the person with whom you get in an accident.
 You never know who’s going to hit you.
 I like to tell clients that if you got to choose then you would pick to get in an accident with a Coca Cola truck because they have all the insurance, money, and assets in the world.
 In making a claim against Coca Cola there’s always going to be enough money to satisfy your claims and damages.
 That’s not the case when you get in an accident with Joe Citizen.
 In those cases, you’re typically going to be limited to the amount of insurance that Joe Citizen decided to purchase.
 Again, you have no control over that.
 He might have purchased $25,000.00 or $50,000.00 or $100,000.00 or $250, 000.00, or any other amount.
 You might even get really lucky and find out that Joe Citizen has a $1,000,000.00 liability umbrella policy.